JWWeatherman/bitcoin_security_threat_model/README.md

 * False story that the "bitcoin network" was hacked. https://www.wired.com/2014/03/bitcoin-exchange/
-* False story that bitcoin can't become cash because it's supply is limited. https://www.theatlantic.com/business/archive/2013/12/why-bitcoin-will-never-be-a-currency-in-2-charts/282364/
+* False story that bitcoin can't become cash because its supply is limited. https://www.theatlantic.com/business/archive/2013/12/why-bitcoin-will-never-be-a-currency-in-2-charts/282364/
-* False stroy that bitcoin can't become cash becasue it's price is *currently* volitile. http://www.businessinsider.com/goldman-completely-debunks-all-the-arguments-for-bitcoin-2014-3
+* False stroy that bitcoin can't become cash becasue its price is *currently* volitile. http://www.businessinsider.com/goldman-completely-debunks-all-the-arguments-for-bitcoin-2014-3
 * Head of JP Morgan says bitcoin is a fraud and can be shut down by governments. https://www.bloomberg.com/news/articles/2017-09-12/jpmorgan-s-ceo-says-he-d-fire-traders-who-bet-on-fraud-bitcoin